JoaoGFarias/JoaoGFarias.github.io/_posts/2020-04-15-gentle_intro_mutation_testing.markdown

 # PITest - Mutation Testing for the JVM

 If you are in the JVM world, the most widely used Mutation Testing tool is [PITest](https://pitest.org/).

 Due to its easy of use and out-of-box features that allow rapid integration of this technique in an automated manner in JVM projects, we will discussed it here.
-However, PITest is also very mature in terms of optimizing the mutation testing process, by finding redudant mutants, parallelizing the verification process, using previous executions of itself to infer results without processing, etc.
+Additionally, PITest is also very mature in terms of optimizing the mutation testing process, for it finds redudant mutants, parallelize the verification process, uses previous executions of itself to infer results without processing, etc.

 ## Installation